Multi-Year Deals vs. Lifetime Deals in SaaS

 - Consider the opportunities for upselling before deciding on the final price.
 Even after you offer a lifetime deal, you can still come up with ideas for upselling.

 - Be careful about offering discounts to those who sign up for annual deals.
 While it might bring in an influx of customers, you might be losing money in the long term.

 - Think about offering a free trial for your product.
 Not all SaaS companies can offer this.
 Some products might be too complicated, but it’s a great way of gaining new users.

 - Remember that your customers do not care about your cost.
 So, while you need to factor that when determining your pricing, you don’t need to tell your customers about that.

 - Remember that a low price does not necessarily translate to many customers.

-Examples of Annual and Lifetime Deals
+Examples of Annual and Lifetime Deals in SaaS

 There are a lot of companies that have offered lifetime deals to their subscribers.
 One success story is that of Visitor Queue, which raised $4800 after making 50 sales within two weeks of offering lifetime deals.
 The amount might be small, but it helped the struggling company immensely and those clients who signed up with them became loyal users.